metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 ***

 **Pittsburgh covers if
-**they play angry after a humiliating loss against an underwhelming Cincinnati team
+**they play angry after a humiliating loss against an underwhelming Cincinnati team...
 AND
-Green Bay comes out flat following a big win against a conference rival.
+Green Bay comes out gutless and flat following a big win against a conference rival.

 **Green Bay covers if**
 they adopt the same strategy this week that was so money for them last week against the 49ers - quick passes, persistent zone running, and Davonte Adams exploiting holes in pass coverage.
 The Packers also need to play with some intensity here - lackadaisical play won't suffice here against one of the league's best defenses.